Focus on Education

 - Pediatric Anesthesiology

-In addition the Department often works graduating residents to design fellowships that meet their needs in areas such as neuroanesthesia, patient safety, research, and transplant anesthesia.
+In addition, we often work with graduating residents to design fellowships that meet their needs in areas such as neuroanesthesia, patient safety, research, and transplant anesthesia.

 For residents with a special clinical interest, subspecialty tracks are offered during the CA-3 year where up to an additional 6 months of training can be arranged in a selected subspecialty.